mjc-school/MJC-School/stage #1/module #4. Collections/lesson #3. Set/set.md

 ![](media/LinkedHashMapVsLinkedHashSetDiff.jpg)

 #### Note:
-Keeping the insertion order in both **LinkedHashmap** and **LinkedHashset** have additional associated costs, both in terms of spending additional CPU cycles and needing more memory.
+Keeping the insertion order in both **LinkedHashmap** and **LinkedHashSet** have additional associated costs, both in terms of spending additional CPU cycles and needing more memory.
 If you do not need the insertion order maintained, it is recommended to use the lighter-weight **HashSet** and **HashMap** instead.

 ## TreeSet
 ### Overview